getkyo/kyo/README.md

 // Join the result of a 'Future' val b: Int > Fibers =
-  Fibers.join(a)
+  Fibers.fromFuture(a)

-// Use 'joinFiber' to produce 'Fiber'
+// Use 'fromFutureFiber' to produce 'Fiber'
 // instead of joining the computation val c: Fiber[Int] > IOs =
-  Fibers.joinFiber(a)
+  Fibers.fromFutureFiber(a)
 ```

 > Important: Keep in mind that Scala's Future lacks built-in support for interruption.
 As a result, any computations executed through Future will run to completion, even if they're involved in a race operation where another computation finishes first.